 - In a blender add the olive oil, ginger, spices, curry paste, salt, tomato paste, coconut milk, and cashews, and blend until smooth.
 This may take a couple minutes if you don't have a high speed blender.

-- Add the chicken and onion to the crockpot.
+- Add the chicken, zucchini, carrot, bell pepper and onion to the crockpot or slow cooker.

-- Pour the sauce over the chicken and onion.
+- Pour the sauce over the chicken and vegetables and stir to coat.

 Recipe adapted from Half Baked Harvest